emile-mathieu/emile-mathieu/README.md

 * 🌍  I'm based in the UK
 * 🧠  I'm currently learning Javascript with ReactJS's library, Swift IOS, SQL and advance topics of Java such as (Computer Networks & Junit).
-* 🤝  I'm open to collaborating on any intermediate type of projects.
+* 🤝  I'm open to collaborating on any intermediate type of project.

 ### Skills